AuthorizeNet/sdk-python/README.md

 ## License

 This repository is destributed under a proprietary license.
-See the provided [LICENSE.txt] file.
+See the provided license file (LICENSE.txt).